BlockSecCA/claude-historian-mcp/README.md

 ## desktop

-Claude Desktop support is currently blocked by [LevelDB locks](https://github.com/Level/level#open) and [Electron sandboxing](https://www.electronjs.org/docs/latest/tutorial/sandbox).
-You will still search Claude Desktop from Claude Code, but **only when the Claude app is closed**.
+**Note:** Claude Desktop stores conversations server-side, not locally.
+The local LevelDB files (`~/Library/Application Support/Claude/`) contain only session tokens, UI preferences, and Intercom state - not conversation content.
+Claude Desktop support is also blocked by [LevelDB locks](https://github.com/Level/level#open) and [Electron sandboxing](https://www.electronjs.org/docs/latest/tutorial/sandbox).

+This means **local history search for Claude Desktop is not currently possible**.
+This project focuses on **Claude Code**, which stores full conversation history locally in `~/.claude/projects/`.

-A DXT package and build is available for future compatibility; further investigations are ongoing.
+You may get some Claude Desktop from Claude Code, but **only when the Claude app is closed**.
+Furthermore A DXT package and build is available for future compatibility; further investigations are ongoing.
 Feel free to test with it.

 ## license